plaintextaccounting/plaintextaccounting/src/FAQ.md

 Just remember: when equity increases (more wealth!) or liability increases (more debt!) or revenue increases (more income!), their balance is shown as a larger negative number (more negative).

-Some PTA tools allow flipping the minus signs, or showing traditional debit and credit terminology instead of signed numbers.
+Some PTA tools allow flipping the minus signs, or showing debit and credit terminology instead of signed numbers.

 - [hledger FAQ: Why are my revenue (income), liability, and equity balances negative ?](https://hledger.org/faq.html#why-are-my-revenue-income-liability-and-equity-balances-negative-)
 - [reddit: Is there any plain text accounting software which uses standard debits and credits?](https://www.reddit.com/r/plaintextaccounting/comments/18sbmsx/is_there_any_plain_text_accounting_software_which/)